 2.14 Submittal Guidelines and Requirements for Fire Permit Applications

-Reference.
-The general guidelines and requirements contained in this bulletin are recognized as current accepted practices of the San Francisco Fire Department.
-The specific requirements contained in this bulletin are referenced from the most current San Francisco Municipal Code including San Francisco Fire Code Chapter 1, Business and Tax Regulation Code Chapter 27, and Transportation Code Article 6.
+Reference: The general guidelines and requirements contained in this bulletin are recognized as current accepted practices of the San Francisco Fire Department.
+The specific requirements contained in this bulletin are referenced from the most current San Francisco Municipal Code including San Francisco Fire Code Chapter 1, Business and Tax Regulation Code Article 27, and Transportation Code Article 6.

 A. Annual Fire Permit: An operational fire permit valid for at least (365) calendar days from the date of issuance; most annual permits require the permit holder to also possess a current tax license certificate.